Ravi-Kishan-Kumar/RehabSense/README.md

 2. They select the rehabilitation exercise and target joint.
 3. The webcam captures body movements in real time.
 4. MediaPipe extracts body landmarks and joint positions.
-5. The CNN-LSTM model classifies the performed exercise.
+5. A heuristic rule engine analyzes joint angles, posture, and movement patterns to classify the exercise.
 6. The system counts repetitions and evaluates exercise quality.
 7. Google Gemini generates personalized suggestions to improve posture.
 8. Results are displayed on an interactive dashboard.